-Epidendrum parkinsonianum Hooker A species from Mexico and Central America is large sized, pendant growing, epiphytic species.
+Epidendrum parkinsonianum Hooker is a species from Mexico and Central America is large sized, pendant growing, epiphytic species.
 They grow pendulously (leaves drooping down about 4 feet) and produce huge flowers that are 5 inches across and 7 inches from top dorsal to bottom petal.
 In nature, plants bloom mostly in spring and summer, but they may bloom more than once each year.
 When blooming they are fragrant in the evenings emitting a sweet fragrance.

 Temperature: Summer days average 78-80F, nights average 56-57F, and the fluctuation range is 22-23F.
 Spring, before the start of the rainy season, is the warmest time of year.
 Days average 82-85F, nights warm from 51 to 56F, and the fluctuation range is 28-31F.